tiredofit/docker-collabora-online/README.md

 ### Build from Source
 - Clone this repository and build the image with `docker build <arguments> (imagename) .`

 - If you decide to compile this, it will take quite a few hours even on the fastest computer due to the amount of data required to download to compile.
-At some stages this image will grow to 30GB before sheeding most of it for it's final size.
+At some stages this image will grow to 30GB before shedding most of it for it's final size.

 ### Prebuilt Images